w3f/polguard/packages/chain/README.md

 - Node.js 20+
 - Yarn 4.6.0+
 - Access to a blockchain RPC node
-- API service (for monitoring configuration and incident management)
+- Incident service (for monitoring configuration and incident management)

 ### Running the Service